-- 9. Employees appointed to the Commission In the case of the appointment to the Commission of an employee of the Public Service, his term of office as a member of the Commission shall be deemed to be continuous service in the department in which he was employed at the date of that appointment for the purposes of: - (a) appointment to any position in the Public Service on the termination of his service as a member of the Commission: - (b) Entitlement to leave of absence. - 10.
-Appointments to the Public Service (1) All appointments to the Public Service shall be made by the Commission which shall, in making appointments to the Public Service, have regard to the need to maintain and develop an efficient career service based on the recruitment of adequately qualified persons.
-The Commission shall make no appointment to the Public Service unless it is satisfied that such appointment is necessary and that the appointee has clearly more merit for the position to be filled than any officer who is qualified and available for the position; merit to be determined in accordance with section 14 of this Act. - (2) Every appointment of any person to the permanent staff of the Public Service shall be notified within the Public Service by Official Circular or otherwise. - 11.
-Temporary salaried employees (1) The Commission may engage such temporary salaried employees as may from time to time be required in the public interest, and may dismiss any person so engaged with not less than one week's notice, or, in case of misconduct, without notice.
+10. Appointments to the Public Service - (1) Subject to subclauses (3) and (4) of Article 74B of the Constitution all appointments to the Public Service shall be made by the Commission which shall, in making appointments, have regard to the need to maintain and develop an efficient career service based on the recruitment of adequately qualified persons.
+The Commission shall make no appointment to the Public Service unless it is satisfied that such appointment is necessary and that the appointee has clearly more merit for the position to be filled than any officer who is qualified and available for the position; merit to be determined in accordance with section 15 of this Act.

+(2) Every appointment of any person to the permanent staff of the Public Service shall be notified within the Public Service by Official Circular.

+11. Temporary salaried employees - (1) The Commission may engage such temporary salaried employees as may from time to time be required in the public interest, and may dismiss any person so engaged with not less than one week's notice, or, in the case of misconduct, without notice.
 No action shall lie in any Court in respect of the dismissal of any temporary salaried employee.

+salaries employee.
 (2) Temporary salaried employees shall be paid such salaries and be subject to such conditions of employment as may from time to time be determined by the Commission.